Local solution to an energy critical 2-D stochastic wave equation with exponential nonlinearity in a bounded domain: Introduction

 \section{Introduction}

-This paper is concerned with the nonlinear wave equations subject to random forcing, called the stochastic nonlinear wave equations (SNLWEs).
-Due to its numerous applications to physics, relativistic quantum mechanics and oceanography, SNLWEs have been thoroughly studied under various sets of assumptions, see for example \cite{BM2014}-\cite{ZO2007}, \cite{C1972}-\cite{DS2009B}, \cite{KZ2001}-\cite{O2004}, \cite{O2006}-\cite{O2010II}, \cite{PZ2000}-\cite{P2002} and references therein.
-The case that has attracted the most attention so far seems to be of stochastic wave equation with initial data belonging to the energy space $H^1(\mathbb{R}^d) \times L^2(\mathbb{R}^d)$.
-For such equations, the nonlinearities can be of polynomial type, for instance the following SNLWE with the suitable exponents $p,q \in (0,\infty)$; see a series of papers by Ondrej\'at \cite{O2004}, \cite{O2006}-\cite{O2010II}.
-Another extensively studied important case is when the initial data is in $L^2(\mathbb{R}^d) \times H^{-1}(\mathbb{R}^d)$ (possibly with weights), see \cite{PZ2000}, \cite{P2002} for more details.
-Similar problems on a bounded domain have been investigated in \cite{ZOS2016}, \cite{C2006} and \cite{O2004}.
+In this paper we consider a nonlinear wave equation subject to random forcing, called the stochastic nonlinear wave equation (SNLWE).
+Due to its numerous applications to physics, relativistic quantum mechanics and oceanography, SNLWEs have been thoroughly studied under various sets of assumptions, see for example \cite{Brz+Millet_2014}-\cite{Brz+O_2007}, \cite{C1972}-\cite{DS2009B}, \cite{KZ2001}-\cite{O2004}, \cite{O2006}-\cite{O2010II}, \cite{PZ2000}-\cite{P2002} and references therein.
+The case that has so far attracted the most attention seems to be of the stochastic wave equation with initial data belonging to the energy space $H^1(\mathbb{R}^d) \times L^2(\mathbb{R}^d)$.
+For such equations, the nonlinearities can be of polynomial type, for instance the following SNLWE